-Scenario #3: LOC Approach with DME On the example LOC, the missed approach point is 1.5 DME from the IMT VOR/DME.
+Scenario #3: LOC Approach with DME

+On the example LOC, the missed approach point is 1.5 DME from the IMT VOR/DME.
 The climb to 3,100 ft is initiated at or before 1.5 DME, and the left turn can be made at or beyond 1.5 DME.
 In general, it is "inadvisable or impossible" to execute a normal landing from the missed approach point of a non-precision approach procedure (the descent angle from 1.5 DME in this example would be 5.6 degrees).
 The missed approach point is the same for straight-in and circling approaches.

 To use DME in identifying the missed approach point, the DME number must be published in the procedure, which is not always the case.
-Not pictured in the excerpt above is the airport sketch from this procedure which states, "5.3 NM from FAF."
-According to an FAA document (Control # 12-02-257) this is called the Airport Sketch Final Approach Course.
-It can be depicted six different ways and may or may not represent the location of a missed approach point.
-It is therefore incorrect, when briefing any procedure, to use the arrow in the airport sketch to identify the missed approach point.

 Scenario #4: ILS or LOC Approach with DME

 On an ILS, the missed approach point is that point at which the glide slope intersects the Decision Altitude (DA).
-This is depicted by "the beginning of the dotted missed approach course line" in profile view.
+This is depicted by the glide slope "pull-up arrow" in profile view.

 On the example LOC, the missed approach point is 1.1 DME from the APN VORTAC.
 The climb to 1,100 ft is initiated at or before 1.1 DME, and the left turn can be made at or beyond 1.1 DME.
 In general, it is "inadvisable or impossible" to execute a normal landing from the missed approach point of a non-precision approach procedure.
 If not equipped with DME or a GPS substitute, the missed approach point can be identified by flying a timed leg using a clock.
 The missed approach point is the same for straight-in and circling approaches, but is different from the ILS.
-The missed approach course for straight-in LOC or circling is not depicted in profile view.
-A common mistake when briefing this type of procedure is to state that the missed approach point is 6.3 NM from the final approach fix, which is depicted four different ways in the profile view and airport sketch.
+The missed approach course for straight-in LOC or circling is depicted by the block M symbol in profile view.

+A common mistake when briefing this type of procedure is to state that the missed approach point is 6.3 NM from the final approach fix, which is depicted two different ways in the profile view and the time and speed table.
 The correct way to identify the missed approach point is by using 1.1 DME, which is 6.2 DME beyond the final approach fix.
 Notice they are not the same numbers.

-This type of approach is named LDA if not aligned within 3° of the runway centerline.
-The lines of minima are named LDA/GS instead of S-ILS, and LDA instead of S-LOC.
-The profile is essentially identical, but LDA/GS is considered an APV type rather than a precision type.
+This type of approach is named LDA if not aligned within $3^{\circ}$ of the runway centerline.

 Scenario #5: ILS or LOC Approach without DME

 On an ILS, the missed approach point is that point at which the glide slope intersects the Decision Altitude (DA).
-This is depicted by "the beginning of the dotted missed approach course line" in profile view.
-In case of an early missed approach, no turns are allowed prior to reaching the CARGL NDB.
+This is depicted by the glide slope "pull-up arrow" in profile view.

+In case of an early missed approach, no turns are allowed prior to reaching the CARGL NDB (VQ).

 On the example LOC, the missed approach point can be identified only by flying a timed leg using a clock.
 The missed approach point is the same for straight-in and circling approaches, but is different from the ILS.
-The missed approach course for straight-in LOC or circling is not depicted in profile view.
+The missed approach course for straight-in LOC or circling is depicted by the block M symbol in profile view.

 Scenario #6: VOR Approach with Incomplete DME Information